-Hopewell Township achieved Tree City USA recognition by meeting the program’s four requirements: a tree board or department, a tree care ordinance, an annual community forestry budget of at least $2 per capita and an Arbor Day observance and proclamation.
+Hopewell Township achieved Tree City USA recognition by meeting the program’s four requirements: a tree board or department, a tree care ordinance, an

 “Tree City USA communities see the impact an urban forest has in a community first hand,” said Dan Lambe, president of the Arbor Day Foundation.
 “The trees being planted and cared for by Hopewell Township are ensuring that generations to come will enjoy to a better quality of life.
 Additionally, participation in this program brings residents together and creates a sense of civic pride, whether it’s through volunteer engagement or public education.”

 If ever there was a time for trees, now is that time.
 Communities worldwide are facing issues with air quality, water resources, personal health and well-being, energy use, and protection from extreme heat and flooding.
 The Arbor Day Foundation recently launched the Time for Trees initiative to address these issues, with unprecedented goals of planting 100 million trees in forests and communities and inspiring 5 million tree planters by 2022.
 With Tree City USA recognition, Hopewell Township has demonstrated a commitment to effective urban forest management and doing its part to help address these challenges for Hopewell Township residents now and in the future.

 Submitted by the Arbor Day Foundation, which is a million member nonprofit conservation and education organization with the mission toinspire people to plant, nurture, and celebrate trees.
 More information is available at arborday .org.

 If you rely on MercerMe for your local news, please support us.